richardsp256/MelodyExtraction/README.md

 INSTALLATION
 ------------
-Download and extract FFTW and Libsndfile project folder, then from both library directories run the commands:
+Download and extract FFTW and Libsndfile to the project folder.

+From the FFTW folder run the commands:

+	./configure --enable-float
+	make

+From the Libsndfile folder run the commands:

 	./configure
 	make